lujanfernaud/prevy/README.md

 # Prevy

-## Private Events With Your People
+## Private Communities Around Events

 1. All groups are *private* and can be *hidden* (so only the people you want can see them).